 - Working closely with Austrade to maximise trade and investment opportunities.

-Our Counsellor, Trevor Holloway, is based in the Australian Embassy in Tokyo.
+Our Counsellor, Charles Adamson, is based in the Australian Embassy in Tokyo.

 Japan is Australia’s largest export destination for energy resources.
 They are the largest Asian investor in Australian resources projects.
 Japan is also a key partner for Australian industry and science.